 Our new website is optimized for the most current web browsing technology.
 If you are using an older web browser, part of our website may not function properly as designed.
 Please consider upgrading your browser for an error free experience.

-If you’re struggling with tax matters like outstanding bills, IRS liens, or wage garnishments, it’s easy to feel like you’re drowning as the tax debt issues continue to pile up.
+If you’re struggling with tax matters like outstanding bills, IRS liens, or wage garnishments, it’s easy to feel like you’re drowning as the back tax issues continue to pile up.
 However, it’s important to remember that you aren’t alone.
-Hundreds of thousands of taxpayers deal with serious federal and state tax debt issues every year, from overdue returns to tax levies on their property.
+Hundreds of thousands of taxpayers deal with serious federal and state back tax issues every year, from overdue returns to tax levies on their property.

 Fortunately, there could be a straightforward solution to your problem.
 Tax attorneys have the knowledge and experience to assist with everything from appealing IRS audit decisions to negotiating tax settlements and navigating tax forgiveness programs.

 Not sure if a tax attorney is what you need?
 We’ll walk you through the basics of what a tax lawyer does and how these professionals differ from certified public accountants (CPAs).
 Find out how a tax lawyer can help resolve your tax issues, and learn where to find the best IRS tax attorney for your situation.

 If you’ve never worked with a tax attorney before, you might be wondering what these professionals do and how they can help you.
 Learn more about their areas of expertise and which issues they can help you resolve.

 What Qualifications Do Tax Lawyers Have?

 Tax lawyers have to complete extensive education before they can represent clients.
 Most earn a bachelor’s degree in a subject like accounting or business before completing law school.
 In order to work as a lawyer, these professionals have to earn at least a Juris Doctor (J.D.) degree.
 Some also go on to earn a Master of Laws in Taxation (LL.M.) degree, which provides specialized preparation for working in tax law.